ghsaboias/ai-research/README.md

-# Project Name
+# Harvard CS50 Projects

-This repository contains solutions to the projects from CS50’s Introduction to Artificial Intelligence with Python.
+This repository contains solutions to the projects from Harvard's CS50 Introduction to Artificial Intelligence with Python.
 Each project includes different sub-projects related to AI and game logic.

 ## Table of Contents